-If customers buy frequently enough, and at a low price point, the company doesn’t necessarily need to break even on first orders; it can rapidly earn back the advertising costs involved in new customer acquisition.
+If customers buy frequently enough, and at a low price point, the company doesn’t necessarily need to break even on first orders; it can rapidly earn back initial acquisition costs.

-Plenty of early-career marketers will probably balk at this, but whatever ROAS goal makes sense for your business, it shouldn’t be your only focus — or even your top priority.
+Early-career marketers might balk at this, but whatever ROAS goal makes sense for your business, it shouldn’t be your only focus — or even your top priority.

 The answer is simple: gross profit margin.